• Home

 Dark brown sugar has more molasses than light, which gives the sauce a slightly richer, deeper flavor.

-Garlic — 4 cloves, minced.
-You’ll sauté these directly in the pot after the beef is browned, which blooms the flavor before everything goes under pressure.
+Garlic – 4 cloves, minced.
+You’ll want to sauté these directly in the pot after you’ve browned the beef because that blooms the flavor nice and good before everything goes under pressure.

 To Finish

-Cornstarch + water — 2 tablespoons cornstarch whisked with 3 tablespoons of cold water.
+Cornstarch + water = 2 tablespoons of cornstarch blended with 3 tablespoons of cold water.
 This is your thickener.
+When sauce is pressure cooked, it comes out thin, and this slurry gives it that glossy, coat-the-beef quality you desire.

-Green onions — 3 green onions sliced into 1-inch pieces, stirred in at the very end.
-They add color, a bit of mild onion bite, and they look good in the bowl.
+Green onions — 3 green onions that are sliced into 1-inch pieces and stirred in at the very end for color and a mild onion bite.
+They also look good in the bowl.

 How to Make Instant Pot Mongolian Beef